vinzzent/simple-binned-chart/README.md

 ### **Usage Guide**

-For step-by-step instructions on configuring and using the Simple Binned Chart, see the [Usage Guide](USAGE.md).
+For step-by-step instructions on configuring and using the EasyBinner, see the [Usage Guide](USAGE.md).